Itishree Murder Case: Investigation

-The inaction of the local government officials was highly blamed as media highlighted the issue.
+The inaction of the local government officials was highly blamed as the media highlighted the issue.
 The State Government directed the CID (CB) to investigate the case.
-Accused Netrananda Dondosena was charge sheeted who faced trial in C.T.
+Accused Netrananda Dondosena was charge-sheeted and faced trial in C.T.
 No. 48 of 2014 on the file of the Sessions Judge, Rayagada.
-The Apex Court, basing on a PIL filed by one Sudeepta Lenka, law graduate from Bengalure, directed further investigation by CBI to apprehend the main accused in the case.
+The Apex Court, based on a PIL filed by one Sudeepta Lenka, a law graduate from Bengalure, directed further investigation by CBI to apprehend the main accused in the case.

 Judgment

 The accused was held guilty of the offences U/sec.
 120(B) of the IPC for having conspired to murder the deceased punishable u/sec 302 of the IPC.
 The trying Judge observed in the judgment that the convict deserves exemplary punishment to serve as a deterrent to potential conspirators and accordingly sentenced him to undergo imprisonment for life on 26.04.2016.